 Admission is open to female residents of New Jersey, 18 years or older, who meet the following eligibility criteria:

-- They must recognize their primary problem is alcohol and/or drug addiction and demonstrate a familiarity with the disease concept of addiction.
+- Admissions must recognize their primary problem is alcohol and/or drug addiction and demonstrate a familiarity with the disease concept of addiction.

-- They must be free of substance use for at least 14 days.
+- Admissions must be free of substance use for at least 14 days.

-- They must be free of communicable disease.
+- Admissions must be free of communicable disease.

-- They should not be experiencing any emotional or behavioral conditions that require medical monitoring.
-Women will be accepted who are on certain medications.
+- Admissions should not be experiencing any medical, emotional or behavioral conditions that require medical monitoring in the facility.

 Referrals to Crawford House are accepted from medically monitored and managed in-patient programs, intensive outpatient treatment programs, or other supervised, structured settings.
 Women may also self-refer.
 If the initial admission criteria are met after the telephone screening, an in person interview will be arranged.